-There are many actions in the workplace that can be identified as discrimination against transgender, nonbinary and gender-nonconforming employees.
-These actions can range from small transgressions to major offenses and should be avoided at all costs.
+Many actions in the workplace can be identified as discriminatory against transgender, nonbinary and gender-nonconforming employees.
+These actions range from small transgressions to major offenses and should be avoided at all costs.

 “Paying someone less for the same work, firing someone, moving someone away from client-facing roles, or mandating a dress code that does not align with a person’s sexual orientation and/or gender identity in general or after an employee comes out to their employer are all discriminatory practices in the workplace,” said Shane.

-Additionally, Branstetter listed the following as inappropriate behavior to avoid in the workplace:
+Additionally, Branstetter listed the following as inappropriate behaviors in the workplace:

 - Refusing to use someone’s correct name and pronouns